onox/orka/CONTRIBUTING.md

 * In general, try to follow the coding style of the surrounding code.

+#### Licensing

+* Each file should contain an `SPDX-License-Identifier` tag and a license header.
+Contributions created in whole by you should be licensed under the Apache License 2.0.

 ## Developer Certificate of Origin

 By making a contribution to this project, I certify that: